GaryJones/visual-subtitle/README.md

 This plugin adds a Visual Subtitle field to all post, page and custom post types that have support for a title.

-In a future version, this plugin may include a user interface with a list of checkboxes, so users can deselect which post type visual subtitle is applied to.
+In a future version, this plugin may include a user interface with a list of checkboxes, so users can deselect which post types visual subtitle is applied to.

 Those comfortable with code can filter the indexed array of post types via the `visual_subtitle_supported_types` filter.